TauferLab/NSDF-Tutorial-2025/hands-on/session II/README.md

 - Docker – a container-based approach that requires Git and Docker installed on your local machine.

-Choose one of the two options below based on your preferred setup.
+You can choose one of the two options below based on your preferred setup.

-<h3>Option 1: GitHub Codespaces (Recommended)</h3>
+## Option 1: GitHub Codespaces (Recommended)
   <p><strong>Requirements:</strong> A GitHub account.
 No software installation required.</p>
   <p>
     <a href="https://github.com/codespaces/new/TauferLab/NSDF-Tutorial-2025?devcontainer_path=.devcontainer/session+II/devcontainer.json">